Ai (singer): 2011–2016: Foray into international market, Independent, Moriagaro and The Best

-In June 2011, Ai signed a global publishing deal with EMI and a record deal with EMI Music Japan.
+In June 2011, Ai's contract with Island Records and Universal Sigma expired.
+She signed a global publishing deal with EMI and a record deal with EMI Music Japan.
 She collaborated with The Jacksons on December 13 and 14, 2011, at the Michael Jackson Tribute Live tribute concerts held in Tokyo.
 She performed the vocals in the third act for Michael Jackson's songs.
 She also performed and released the theme song for the event, "Letter in the Sky" featuring the Jacksons.
 In November 2011, Ai released the song "Happiness", a collaboration with Coca-Cola for their winter 2011 campaign.
 The song was a hit, being certified Gold in two different mediums.
 The song revitalized the sales of her ninth studio album, Independent, which has sold more than 60,000 copies.
 Independent was Ai's first album to be released internationally outside of Asia.
 In promotion of the album, Ai embarked on the Independent Tour 2012.
 The tour included a performance at Club Nokia in Los Angeles.
 In the same year, Ai announced she was working on her US debut album.
 One song, a remix of Diggy Simmons song "Put You On" featuring Chris Brown and Diggy Simmons himself was released, however the album was never released.

 On April 1, 2013, EMI Music Japan was completely merged into Universal Music Japan as a sublabel by the name of EMI Records Japan as a result of Universal Music's purchase of EMI in September 2012.
 Ai's tenth studio album, Moriagaro, was released in July 2013, serving as her first release under EMI Japan, although was not released outside of Asia.
 Its lead single "Voice" peaked at number 2 on the Billboard Japan Hot 100 and was certified Platinum.
 Later that year, Ai performed "Story" in collaboration with figure skater and two-time Olympic champion Yuzuru Hanyu at the touring ice show Fantasy on Ice amongst others.
 In 2014, Ai was transferred to EMI Records after EMI Japan was split and rebranded.
 A previously unreleased English version of Ai's single "Story" was featured in the Japanese dub of the Disney film Big Hero 6 in October 2014.

 In January 2015, Ai recorded the song "Off Love" for Spicy Chocolate and Sly and Robbie's Grammy-nominated album, The Reggae Power.
 In November 2015, Ai released a compilation album, The Best, to celebrate fifteen years in the music industry.
 The compilation album was reissued in mid-2016.
 In 2016, Ai signed with Def Jam Recordings in partnership with EMI Records.
-She later released "Minna ga Minna ga Eiyū", which became a sleeper hit, peaking at number 4 on the Billboard Japan Hot 100.
+She later released "Minna ga Minna Eiyū", which became a sleeper hit, peaking at number 4 on the Billboard Japan Hot 100.
 The original 100-second version of the song was certified Platinum while the full version was certified Gold.
 A third compilation release of tracks with featured artists titled The Feat.
 Best was issued in November 2016.
 In promotion of these compilation releases, Ai embarked on The Best Tour.